 I could write a whole book on how to prevent the pain you will feel, and it is troubling there wasn’t enough information provided when I researched what to expect on the Camino.

-When I arrived in Pamplona (6-5-16) I stopped for 2 nights in a refuge called Xarma (I’d recommend it, the host is helpful, friendly and kind) since my feet were in a terrific state, blisters in the palms of my feet, also where I’d suffered from a bunion was a blister too..ouch!
-An Irish ex-militant also walking the camino suggested using menstrual pads in the sole of your shoe.
+When I arrived in Pamplona (6-5-16) I stopped for 2 nights in a refuge called Xarma (I’d recommend it, the host is helpful, friendly and kind) since my feet were in a terrific state.
+I had blisters in the palms of my feet, also where I’d suffered from a bunion was a blister too..ouch!
+An Irish ex-militant also walking the camino suggested using menstrual pads in the soles of your shoes.
 This was a bizarre concept to me but he said they used them in the army, as they absorb the sweat and stop the rubbing of the foot.
-I dear say, but it works.
-I told the host of the hostel that night about this little trick and besides lots of giggling, he told me that he never understood why when clearing out men’s dorms he’d find menstrual pads in the bin.
+I dear say, it works!
+I told the host of the hostel that night about this little trick and besides lots of giggling, he told me that he never understood whilst clearing out men’s dorms he’d find menstrual pads in the bin.
 The discovery all made sense to him now.
 Not only that but the host also gave me a trekking pole, I hadn’t thought it was a necessity but I was wrong, when hiking down steep hills or the same up, trekking poles help you keep your equilibrium and keep your body aligned straight (meaning your backpack is not weighing you down).